adryd325/discord-twitter-video-embeds/README.md

 - Email: [me@adryd.com](mailto:me@adryd.com); Please include Twitter Embeds in the subject line
 - Github: You can create an issue on this repository if you've found a bug not already mentioned in TODO.txt

-## Hosting Your Own Instance

-You're free to host your own instance as long as you link back to this repo, or wherever it moves to.

 ## Alternatives

 If you're unable to add the bot to your server, or you're looking for something different, the following may be of use to you

-- [TwitFix/fxtwitter](https://github.com/robinuniverse/TwitFix): Fixes Twitter embeds in Discord
+- [TwitFix/fxtwitter](https://github.com/robinuniverse/TwitFix): Fixes Twitter embeds in Discord for mobile users
 - [proxy.knotty.dev](https://proxy.knotty.dev/): A proxy for Reddit videos